GF2++

 Riffling

-We have methods that can interleave (riffle) the bits in a store with zeros.
+We have functions that can interleave (riffle) the bits in a store with zeros.

 If the store looks like \(v_0 v_1 v_2 \ldots v_n\), then the riffling operation produces the vector \(v_0 0 v_1 0 v_2 0 \ldots v_n\) where a zero is interleaved between every bit in the original store (there is no trailing zero at the end).